forkkit/supertokens-node-mysql-ref-jwt/README.md

         },
         refreshToken: {
             validity?: number, // in hours, default is 2400 (100 days).
 This determines how long a refresh token is alive for.
 So if your user is inactive for these many hours, they will be logged out.
-            renewTokenPath: string // this is the api path that needs to be called for refreshing a session.
+            renewTokenPath: string // this is the API path that needs to be called for refreshing a session.
 This needs to be a POST API.
 An example value is "/api/refreshtoken".
 This will also be the path of the refresh token cookie.
         }
     },
     logging?: {